jhutar/kafka-e2e-perf-test/README.md

 Leader node does not interact with Kafka, it just coordinates followers and at the end it receives result data from them, so you use it to show the results with `kafka-e2e-perf-test.py results` as it have complete data.

+Note the results are very sensitive for system time differences on all the followers.
+If the time differs and a message is produced by a producer on follower A and consumed by consumer on follower B, time can even be negative.
+I'm using `chrony` service and `chronyc makestep` command before the test on the followers to avoid it.